Inedo/inedo-docs/Content/proget/feeds/feed-overview/proget-bulk-import-with-droppath.md

 ![Bulk Import "bulk-import"](/resources/docs/proget-nuget-bulkpackageimport.png){height="" width="50%"}

 Finally, we select "Import".
-The packages are imported successfully, and are now visible on our "NuGet" feed’s page.
+The packages are imported successfully, and are now visible on our `Nuget` feed’s page.

 ![Imported "imported"](/resources/docs/proget-nuget-feed.png){height="" width="50%"}

 ## Troubleshooting

 Some warnings or errors may occur during bulk import.
-You can view these by navigating to the "Settings" page of ProGet (you must be logged in as an administrator to view the settings).
+You can view these by navigating to the Administration Overview page of ProGet (you must be logged in as an administrator to view the settings).

 From here, navigate to the "Additional Logs & Events" section located in the bottom right, and select "Executions".